-It is a form of germ cell tumor that is made up of several types of cells.
-They are supposed to be congenital (or present at the time of birth), although small ones are often not discovered until much later in the patients’ lives.
+It is a form of germ cell tumor made up of several types of cells.
+They are supposed to be congenital (or present at birth), although small ones are often not discovered until much later in the patients’ lives.

 The ICD10 code for this disorder is C62.9.

-The term “Teratoma” is of Greek origin and literally means “monstrous tumor”.
+“Teratoma” is of Greek origin and means “monstrous tumor.”

 This type of tumor arises when the germ cells begin to replicate abnormally, contrary to their nature.
-A teratoma arises when a bag of germ cells begins to multiply and several different forms of tissue begin to develop although the tissue is usually not functional.
+A teratoma occurs when a bag of germ cells begins to multiply, and several different forms of tissue begin to develop, although the tissue is usually not functional.

 Historically, these growths have been of immense interest to medical and professional researchers.
-Teratoma tumors of particularly large size or of an abnormally complex nature were preserved as specimens.
+Teratoma tumors of enormous size or an abnormally complex nature were preserved as specimens.
 The doctors were enthusiastic about the opportunity to operate in this type of growth.

 Sacrocicerian teratoma (SCT) is a type of teratoma that arises at the base of the coccyx.
 It is said to appear in one in every 35,000 newborns.
-It is the most common type of tumor in newborns and is usually not malignant at the time of birth.
+It is the most common type of tumor in newborns and is usually not malignant at birth.